europ/VUTBR-FIT-ILI/other/exam3.md

 * Prepare mount of this NFS mount point on both of the nodes
     * They should be mounted manually via command 'mount /mnt/nfsdata'
 * Run Apache on top of the cluster
-    * Content should not be available from host machine (preferably se firewalld)
+    * Content should not be available from host machine (preferably use firewalld)

 ## 3. Storage (25%)
 * Use only loopback disks